mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ## Card small

-This next story or variation, is the small version of the card.
-The difference between this card and the original one is that this one has no CTA and its size is ...well, small 🙂
+This next story or variation is the small version of the card.
+The difference between this card and the original one is that this one has no CTA, and its size is ...well, small 🙂

 Same as before, add the following snippet to `card.stories.jsx` directly after the closing of the card with light CTA story: